kondo238/Capiscum_Genomic_Background_Analysis/README.md

 # Step.1
 **!!!Attention!!!** **:** This repository doesn't contain fastq data, so it's impossible to run this job for readers.

-In the Step.1, stack analysis was performed with the shell command **'denoveo_map.pl' in stacks (v2.61)**.
+・In the Step.1, stack analysis was performed with the shell command **'denoveo_map.pl' in stacks (v2.61)**.

-This pipeline includes five jobs (‘1.ustacks’, ‘2.cstacks’, ‘3.sstacks’, ‘4.gstacks’, and ‘5.population’) as below.
+・This pipeline includes five jobs (‘1.ustacks’, ‘2.cstacks’, ‘3.sstacks’, ‘4.gstacks’, and ‘5.population’) as below.

 **1.ustacks** **:** construct short contigs called ‘stacks’ by de novo assembly from filtered reads (.fastq) of all samples and defined loci called ‘catalogs’